Check Out the Evolution of Coffee Culture in 5 Arab Countries

 Saudi Arabia, Kuwait, and the UAE are predicted to be the fastest-growing coffee consumer markets in the Middle East over the next half-decade.

 In this next section, we will mention the new coffee trends in five Arab countries.
 Let’s get started!

 Today, the United Arab Emirates (UAE) has one of the most developed coffee shop markets in the Middle East.
-Today’s consumers are increasingly attracted to a growing independent-specialty-coffee-shop sector.
-One of the most well-known shops in the UAE is L’ETO.
-L’ETO is a UK based coffee shop/breakfast and brunch restaurant, with five locations across the UK and seven locations in the Middle East (UAE, Kuwait, and Qatar).
+Their consumers are increasingly attracted to a growing and independent specialty coffeeshop sector.
+One of the most well known shops in the UAE is L’ETO, which is a UK based coffee shop/breakfast and brunch restaurant with five locations across the UK and seven locations in the Middle East (UAE, Kuwait, and Qatar).

 What an interesting way to have a Spanish latte!

 Pour over condensed milk and another milk of your choice over iced, coffee cubes.
 Never drink watered-down coffee again!

 Saudi Arabia has a relationship with coffee unlike anywhere else in the world.
 The industry expanded in Saudi Arabia in recent years.
 According to one source, “the young generation is typically the new coffee consumers for blended coffee and coffee with additives like milk and flavored syrups.
 The old generation is loyal to the old style of coffee like Turkish coffee or espresso.”

 Saudi Arabia’s rapid, flourishing economy in the coffee consumer market plays a big role in recent growth.
 It is a huge country with a population of over 34 million, and a couple of months ago they took an important step.
 Previously, businesses had to segregate their male and female customers.
 While many businesses still segregate, others are starting to relax the rules.